martin-lyubenov/space-invaders/README.md

 Things to bear in mind:
 - The game is meant to be played on a screen which is at least 1024px wide.
 - The game was made before I knew what JS modules were so all of the code is concentrated into just a couple of files.
+- It does have a 'soundtrack' which start playing after starting the game

 Please leave a comment.